Phil Conley: Caltech

 Conley (class of 1956) ranks in the top 10 for basketball career scoring average (16.1 ppg) and scoring average for a season (19.6 and 18.4 ppg).
 He played quarterback and defensive end for the football team and was a member of the baseball team.
 He won all-conference honors both in football and basketball.

 Only three Caltech undergraduates have qualified for the Olympic Games: Glenn Graham (Paris, 1924); Folke Skoog (Los Angeles, 1932), and Conley.
 Meredith Gourdine (Helsinki, 1952) attended Caltech as a graduate student and earned his doctorate in 1960.

 Javelin

 In February of his Freshman year, Conley asked the Caltech track coach if he could try out for high jump.
 Because it was raining, coach Bert La Brucherie suggested he try the javelin instead.
 Largely self-taught, within weeks Conley had broken the Caltech freshman record with a 176' 9-1/2" throw.
 From there, Conley's progress was remarkable, setting school records of 199' 2-1/2" as a sophomore, 231' 7" as a junior, and 244' 1" his senior year, 1956.
 That year, Conley's 239' 11" throw in an NCAA meet made him collegiate javelin champion of the United States.
-Conlety was voted to the Masters Track and Field Hall of Fame in 2004.
+Conley was voted to the Masters Track and Field Hall of Fame in 2004.